 - Deliveries can be unpredictable

 Factor solves the problem of boredom that often comes with the Keto diet after a few months: How do you make protein interesting long term?
-Letting the dieticians and chefs from Factor dream up healthy and tasty Keto-friendly meals certainly helps.
+Letting the dieticians and chefs from Factor dream up tasty Keto-friendly meals certainly helps.

 One of the things that sets Factor apart from many other Keto prepared meal delivery services is its abundance of options.
 Not only do you get more than 20 choices that change weekly, but you can also add on snacks, breakfast dishes, and even keto-friendly desserts.